CARTE-Toronto/mlab-carte-ai-workshop-2025/docs/README.md

-# Website Files
+# M-Lab CARTE AI Workshop 2025

-This folder contains the GitHub Pages website files for the M-Lab CARTE AI Workshop 2025.
+This repository contains the GitHub Pages website and materials for the M-Lab CARTE AI Workshop 2025.

-## Files:
+## Website Files:
 - `_config.yml` - Jekyll configuration
 - `index.md` - Main website content (edit this to update the site)
 - `README.md` - This file